DynaMoHack/DynaHack/doc/README.oprops.md

-# Magical Object Properties (ported from GruntHack to DynaHack)
+# Magical Object Properties (ported from GruntHack to DynaMoHack)

 Normally in NetHack, objects have magical properties depending on their base object type, e.g. speed boots grant speed.
 GruntHack adds to NetHack the